jamesqquick/javascript-array-functions-practice/ReadMe.md

 1. Sort by name
 2. Sort by mass
-3. Sort by weight
+3. Sort by height
 4. Sort by gender

 ## EVERY

 1. Does every character have blue eyes?
-2. Does every character weigh more than 40?
+2. Does every character have mass more than 40?
 3. Is every character shorter than 200?
 4. Is every character male?